 Publishers (Victoria BC & Area)

 Caitlin Press (Halfmoon Bay)

 (Note, this may not be a complete list)

-CanadaBooks.ca (Canada-wide directory)
+- CanadaBooks.ca (Canada-wide list)

 Note: Links and information are for research purposes and do not replace professional advice.
 Accuracy of third-party websites cannot be verified and links do not indicate endorsement.